 Certificate of Higher Education in Sports and Health Studies awarded at level 8.

 There are 180 credits awarded with this Certificate.

 Qualifications Frameworks in Ireland and the UK

 The Irish and UK qualifications authorities have collaborated on initiatives that promote the transparency, recognition and mobility of qualifications between our respective jurisdictions.
 The qualifications authorities in the UK and Ireland have agreed the qualifications frameworks in operation, Brexit will not impact this agreement.
 Further guidance on this framework is available here.

-What will I study during this Certificate in Higher Education – PE for Qualified Teachers – Starts October ’21 course?
+What will I study during this Certificate in Higher Education – PE Top Up for Non-Sport graduates (Starts October ’21) course?

 During this programme, you will study a range of modules considering learning and teaching alongside practical skills relating to work as a physical education teacher.
 You will learn how to facilitate the enhancement of physical education through effective teaching.
 You will understand principles and limitations of measurement and assessment strategies in sport, exercise and physical education.

 ‘Sports students are passionate, determined and motivated people.
 They bring an energy to the classroom that is infectious.
 They are a joy to mentor and our academic team are invaluable in providing that mentorship to our students.’